nguyendan07/the-green/README.md

-# ecommerce
+# The Green
+The Green is Online Fruit and Vegetables Shop Project.
+The main objective of the Online Fruit and Vegetable shop is to create an online e-commerce platform for customers to buy fruit and vegs.

-# Get it up and running
+## Get it up and running
 **Install pipenv and create virtual environments**
 ```
 pip install -U pip pipenv